For Participation in Legal Process

 Civil leave is granted to employees when they are called for participation in the legal process, including jury duty and witness responsibility.
 Temporary and part-time employees are granted civil leave for regularly scheduled work hours.

 - Time spent by an employee appearing in court as a function of employment shall be considered as hours worked.
-All witness fees and reimbursements received as a result of these court appearances shall be given to UNL.
+All witness fees and reimbursements received as a result of these court appearances shall be given to the university.

 - An employee attending court as a plaintiff, defendant, or witness on a nonwork-related matter may use vacation leave.

 - When an employee is subpoenaed for a court appearance on any matter, the department shall grant civil leave.
-Any witness fees paid to the employee on civil leave shall be given to UNL.
+Any witness fees paid to the employee on civil leave shall be given to the university.

 To Serve on an Election Board